moriken-forest/training-log-spa/README.md

 When adding a log, paste the log JSON in the description.

 The automation workflow extracts the JSON block and saves it under `public/logs/<user>/`.
+Training schedules are organized the same way and live under `public/schedule/<user>/`.

 Computed `1RM` and `e1RM` values are rounded down to the nearest whole number when the log is processed.